 Bad credit auto loans are offered by subprime lenders.
 Because these lenders specialize in providing financing to credit-challenged buyers, they look at factors outside of credit scores, which include income and employment stability.
 Although requirements vary by lender, they typically require these three things:

-- Debt to income limit – Lenders typically like to see a debt to income (DTI) ratio of no more than 45 to 50 percent.
+- Debt to income limit – Lenders typically like to see a debt to income (DTI) ratio of no more than 45% to 50%.
 You can calculate your DTI by dividing your monthly bills, including your estimated car and insurance payment, by your pre-tax monthly income.

-- Payment to income limit – Lenders also generally like to see a payment to income (PTI) ratio of no more 15 to 20 percent.
+- Payment to income limit – Lenders also generally like to see a payment to income (PTI) ratio of no more than 15% to 20%.
 Your PTI can be calculated by taking your estimated car payment and dividing it by your pre-tax monthly income.

 The bottom line is this: if you don’t make enough money with one job, part-time or not, you aren’t getting approved for an auto loan.
 Make sure you accurately report your income if your job is tip-based, and consider a spouse as a co-borrower if you need an extra boost for approval.